fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 depending on the error.
 The latter happens if the input values do not have the right type, i.e. they are not numbers or convertable to numbers.

-In this exercise you might find it beneficial to use the <i>explicit any</i> type when handling the data in the request body.
+In this exercise, you might find it beneficial to use the <i>explicit any</i> type when handling the data in the request body.
 Our eslint configuration is preventing this but you may unset this rule for a particular line by inserting the following comment as the previous line:

 ```js
 // eslint-disable-next-line @typescript-eslint/no-explicit-any
 ```

-You might also get in trouble with rules <i>no-unsafe-member-access</i> an <i>no-unsafe-assignment </i>.
+You might also get in trouble with rules <i>no-unsafe-member-access</i> and <i>no-unsafe-assignment </i>.
 These rules may be ignored in this exercise.

-Note that you need to have a correct setup in order to get hold to the request body, see [part 3](/en/part3/node_js_and_express#receiving-data).
+Note that you need to have a correct setup in order to get hold of the request body; see [part 3](/en/part3/node_js_and_express#receiving-data).

 </div>